 We saw the destruction of major cities so far.
 There are always new touches, or new dimensions to see them, but there are other ways that we can watch a robot turning a car, drive a little, then turning back and breaking everything.
 A time travel can offer some possibilities for future writers of Transformers.
 The Autobots helping the Allied forces in World War II, perhaps, while the Decepticons allied themselves with the Axis?
 Or maybe giant robots at the time of the English Civil War?

 The idea could be tied in a period film, showing ativso Transformers on Earth in the recent past, perhaps.
 But runs the risk of breaking the continuity.
-There has already been a problem before.
+Not that I've ever been a problem before.